Digging Into You: Preparing the Soil for Adult-Youth Partnerships

-Rooms are available at the Freeport Hilton Garden Inn at a reduced rate of $159/night.
+Rooms are available at the Freeport Hilton Garden Inn.

 - By air – The Portland, Maine airport is about 30 minutes from downtown Freeport, and is served by many major airlines.
 You may get regular taxis and rental cars at the airport.
 Boston’s Logan Airport and the Manchester, New Hampshire airport are both about 2.5 hours from Freeport.
 Rental cars are available at all airports.

 - By bus – Buses run directly from Boston’s South Station and from Logan Airport to Portland.
 Taxis to Freeport are available at the Portland bus stations.
 Please visit www.concordcoachlines.com orwww.greyhound.com for details.

 - By train – Amtrak has regular passenger train service from Boston’s North Station to Portland and to Freeport.
 For more information, please visit www.amtrakdowneaster.com.

 Come visit Maine this summer!
 Freeport is a beautiful New England village filled with interesting shops, outlet stores, and many restaurants, all within easy walking distance of the Hilton Garden Inn.
 Whether you’re shopping the LL Bean outlet just a block away from the training or taking a relaxing walk at nearby Wolfe’s Neck State Park, you will find plenty to enjoy.
 Freeport is just 30 minutes from the restaurants and other attractions in Portland as well.
 Please visit www.freeportusa.com or www.visitportland.com to learn more about visiting this beautiful area.

 Maine weather in June can be unpredictable!
 Although the weather is usually warm and summer-y, be sure to bring a sweater, jacket, and rainwear, especially if you plan on exploring the outdoors during your visit.

 Here’s What Past Summer Institute Attendees Had To Say: